Kang Ding-class frigate

-The Kang Ding-class frigate is based on the French design which were built by DCNS for Taiwan.
+The Kang Ding-class frigate (康定 (Darzêdo)) is based on the French design which were built by DCNS for the Republic of China Navy.

 Background and design

-As the ROC (Taiwan)'s defensive stance is aimed towards the Taiwan Strait, the ROC Navy is constantly seeking to upgrade its anti-submarine warfare capabilities.
+As the Republic of China's defensive stance is aimed towards the Taiwan Strait, the ROCN is constantly seeking to upgrade its anti-submarine warfare capabilities.
 The US$1.75 billion agreement with France in the early 1990s was an example of this procurement strategy: the six ships are configured for both anti-submarine warfare (ASW) and surface attack.
 The Exocet anti-ship missile was replaced by Taiwan-developed Hsiung Feng II missile and the anti-air warfare (AAW) weapon is the Sea Chaparral.
 The main gun is an Oto Melara 76 mm/62 Mk 75 gun, similar to its Singaporean counterparts, the s.
-Some problems in the integration of Taiwanese and French systems had been reported.
-The frigate carries a single Sikorsky S-70C(M)-1/2 ASW helicopter.

 The Sea Chaparral SAM system is considered inadequate for defense against aircraft and anti-ship missiles, so the ROCN plans to upgrade its air-defense capabilities with the indigenous TC-2N in 2020.
-The missiles will be quad-packed in a vertical launch system for future ROCN surface combatants, but a less-risky alternative arrangement of above-deck, fixed oblique launchers is seen as more likely for upgrading these French-built frigates.
+The missiles will be quad-packed in a vertical launch system for future ROCN surface combatants.

 In 2021, it was reported that Taiwan would upgrade the frigates of this class with new air defence and combat systems.
 The upgrades were to begin in 2022 and would follow on the modernization of the ships' decoy launching systems under a contract awarded in 2020.
 In January 2025, it was reported that the first upgraded frigate would be due September 2025.

 The class's maximum speed is 25 kn with a maximum range of 4,000 nmi.

 The class's Mk 75 main guns have been upgraded and have an improved firing rate of 100 rounds a minute.